fadedlamp42/eevee-tracker-3000/README.md

   public.status
 ADD
   CONSTRAINT status_log_pkey PRIMARY KEY (id);

+CREATE TABLE public.champion (
+  name character varying(255) NOT NULL, created_at timestamp without time zone NOT NULL, id integer NOT NULL
+);
+ALTER TABLE
+  public.champion
+ADD
+  CONSTRAINT champion_pkey PRIMARY KEY (id);
 ```

 *The `match.timestp` column should be generated in similar fashion to `match.duration`, but I forgot to copy the `ALTER TABLE` statement when I wrote it.
 This will be added to the above script in the future.*

+*The `champion` table can be filled using the data array in [champion.json]*

 ## Usage